fergald/explainer-bfcache-ccns/api.md

 It may be that we would want both.
 We will spend more time on this after validating the basic idea.

+## Cookie Metadata

+Instead of requiring pages to list the cookies which matter, cookies could declare themselves to be significant.

+This would mean that all pages of the site would be evicted when the cookies changes without any code changes.
+This is probably overly broad
+but it makes it impossible to have a problem whereby a page is forgotten.

 ## Manual Clearing

 Allow sites to clear their same-site BFCache entries,